-It’s raining late Saturday afternoon in Ji’an, Hualien County, after our 3-hour train ride from Taipei.
+It’s raining when we arrive in Ji’an, Hualien County late Saturday afternoon, after a 3-hour train ride from Taipei.
 When we arrive, I notice a sweet but tenacious fragrance that transports me back 15 years to Ah-Ma’s front yard in Nantou.
 My mom tells me the fragrance is from the white osmanthus flowers outside our door.

 We walk around Ji’an, which is covered with fields of taro leaves shooting above the water, and surrounded by green mountains covered with wisps of clouds.
 It reminds my mom of her childhood village.